FrankXia/NoiseLevelDetection/README.md

 NoiseLevelDetection
 ===================

-An iPad demo for swiping a top layer to see the bottom one.
+An iPhone app for sending noise level at the current location to an ArcGIS GeoEvent Processor for Server via a websocket.

 ## Features
 * Swipe a top map/layer to see the bottom map/layer to visually compare the differences between two maps/imagery layers.